-RELEVANT

-Size Scope Quality

-Local CTE systems include programming inclusive of opportunities that represent the broad range of available Nebraska CTE career fields/program areas, including: • Agriculture, Food, and Natural Resources • Business, Marketing, and Management • Communication & Information Systems • Health Sciences • Human Sciences and Education, and • Skilled and Technical Sciences • At the secondary level: • No less than one state- model program of study shall be offered, and • No less than one state- authorized Career & Technical Student Organization (CTSO) aligned with the CTE courses and content offered in the school(s) is available for student participation.
-At the postsecondary level: No less than one program in each of Nebraska's career field areas that maintains an occupational focus and prepares students for entry level employment, advanced skill development, and/or advanced training as identified CTE programs are aligned to the Nebraska Career & Technical Education Model (see Figure 2).
-A comprehensive understanding of and strong experience in all aspects of an industry are provided to students, including: occupations and careers that represent the full scope of an industry; technology, workforce and community issues, and health, safety, and environmental issues related to the industry Emphasis is placed on developing essential workplace skills through integration of Nebraska's Career Readiness Standards throughout the local education system or institution CTE programs are aligned with local/regional workforce and economic development efforts Appropriate assessments, both formative and summative, are utilized to measure and encourage student achievement; CTE programs include opportunities for dual- credit and/or credentialing Secondary: Secondary: Secondary CTE course instruction addresses at least 90% of the state- approved standards CTE programs of study and courses are delivered by instructors who meet Nebraska's requirements to teach at the secondary and/or postsecondary level(s) Professional development is provided to school counselors, teachers/instructors, paraeducators, and administrators to enhance student learning Professional development includes both technical and pedagogical knowledge and skill development opportunities Contextual learning opportunities are embedded across content/program areas High quality, standards-aligned instructional materials are accessible to each student Industry-grade equipment and technology encourage student attainment of relevant, rigorous technical skills; Facilities, equipment, and resources are of sufficient size and quality to accommodate participating students and keep them safe
+Size Local CTE systems include programming inclusive of opportunities that represent the broad range of available Nebraska CTE career Scope CTE programs are aligned to the Nebraska Career & Technical Education Model (see Figure 2).
+A comprehensive understanding of and Quality CTE programs of study and courses are delivered by instructors who meet Nebraska's requirements to teach at the secondary programming inclusive of opportunities that represent the broad range of available to the Nebraska Career & Technical Education Model (see Figure 2). • A comprehensive and courses are delivered by instructors who meet Nebraska's requirements fields/program areas, including: Agriculture, Food, and Natural Resources Business, Marketing, and Management Communication & Information Systems Health Sciences Human Sciences and Education, and Skilled and Technical Sciences At the secondary level: No less than one state-model program of study shall be offered, and No less than one state-authorized Career & Technical Student Organization (CTSO) aligned with strong experience in all aspects of an industry are provided to students, including: o occupations and careers that represent the full scope of an industry; technology, workforce and community issues, and health, safety, and environmental issues related to the industry Emphasis is placed on developing essential workplace skills through integration of Nebraska's Career Readiness Standards throughout the local education system or institution CTE programs are aligned with local/regional and/or postsecondary level(s) Professional development is provided to school counselors, teachers/instructors, paraeducators, and administrators to enhance student learning Professional development includes both technical and pedagogical knowledge and skill development opportunities Contextual learning opportunities are embedded across content/program areas High quality, standards- aligned instructional materials are accessible to each student Industry-grade the CTE courses and content offered in the school(s) is available workforce and economic development efforts equipment and technology encourage student attainment of